earthrover/earth_rover_localization/er_localisation/README.md

 $ roslaunch er_localisation er_localisation_player.launch
 ```

 The result of the localization package is the robot's pose estimation in its world frame.
-Then, the origin of the world frame is georeferenced and is specified as param in the launch file, example: `<rosparam param="datum">[41.4678702, 2.0227646, -0.0113143]</rosparam>`.
-This origin will change depending on where the scouting mission is performed.
+Then, the origin of the world frame is georeferenced and will change depending on where the scouting mission is performed.

+The launch will automatically find the coordinates of the base station to set the origin of the Map frame.
+Check the `enu_origin.yaml` on the package folder `er_localisation/cfg`.

 ### Inputs